Restrainite/RestrainiteMod/SECURITY.md

 ## Supported Versions

-Only the latest version are supported.
+Only the latest version is supported.
 Always update to the latest version.

 ## Reporting a Vulnerability